Boho decor ideas: how to transform your home into a cool bohemian oasis

 The word ‘bohemian’ traditionally referred to someone who society considered unconventional, and this is a term that perfectly sums up the boho decor ethos.

-Whereas most of the interior styles we’re familiar with today are all about achieving a very defined look, boho-style is more about surrounding yourself eclectic, comfortable furniture and layers of fringe, crochet and macrame.
+Whereas most of the interior styles we’re familiar with today are all about achieving a very defined look, boho-style is more about surrounding yourself with eclectic, comfortable furniture that means something to you, and layering it with cool textures and fabrics - think fringe, crochet and macrame.

 Boho décor ideas